Best place to find information and services that your council provides...

 Every authority is required to adopt a Code of Conduct that sets out rules governing the behaviour of its elected members.
 The code also covers co-opted and independent members of the local authority, including parish councils.

-If you wish to complain about the conduct of a Member of St Helens Council or any Parish Council in St Helens, please read the complaint guidance notes and submit your complaint in writing to the address below:
+If you wish to complain about the conduct of a member of St Helens Borough Council or any parish council in St Helens, please read the Procedure for Dealing with Complaints and submit your complaint in writing to the address below: